-God only imputes sin on living things that have a creative mind capable of reasoning, making choices, and who possess (at minimum) a basic understanding of the difference between good and bad.
-Beings such as humans and angels meet these criteria, although there does exist a large subset of humans that are not held accountable concerning transgressions.
-Additionally, there are many things made by the Eternal (in spite of the pain and sufferings they can sometimes cause) that he does not impute any disobedience.
+God only imputes sin on living things that have a creative mind capable of reasoning, making choices, and who possess (at minimum) a basic understanding of the difference between right and wrong.
+Beings such as humans and angels meet these criteria, although there does exist a large subset of humans that are not held accountable concerning sin.

 Inanimate (lifeless, inorganic) objects cannot sin because they do not possess a mind and therefore cannot make choices.
 This large class of objects includes everything from rocks to clocks and grains of sand to entire galaxies.
 They behave and interact based on physical laws placed in motion when everything was created.

 Plants, although they are alive, cannot sin as they lack a mind and therefore cannot reason.
 Their existence (how they grow, adapt, etc.) is governed, like inanimate objects, based upon rules put in place before their initial creation.